 Stretching a reusable cover over your existing bowls and pots is easy with a fabric bowl cover.
 The elastic edges allow you to cover any size or shape of dishes that you have.
 Plus, they can be put in the washing machine to clean with hot water for sanitization.

 What you want to look for in a bowl cover is a fabric that is not lined with plastic.
 Otherwise, your goal of plastic-free food wraps pretty much is wiped out.
 And, a plastic lining won’t let you easily throw the food wrap in the washing machine without ruining it over time.

 I see a lot of fabric bowl covers made with PUL Fabric, which is a waterproof fabric coated with Polyurethane Laminate.
 Nothing about the words “polyurethane laminate” makes me want to have it near my food.

-Here’s an easy DIY tutorial if you want to make your own fabric bowl covers with fabric not coated in plastic.
+Here’s our easy DIY tutorial if you want to know how to make your own fabric bowl covers with fabric not coated in plastic.

 Sandwich Wraps and Food Bags

-Similar to bees wraps, these cloth sandwich wraps and food bags are great plastic wrap alternatives for storing food.
+Similar to bees wraps, these cloth sandwich wraps and food bags are great saran wrap alternatives for storing food.